 After filing an amended return

-After filing an amended return in Texas, it will take up to 16 weeks for the IRS to process it.
+After filing an amended return, it will take up to 16 weeks for the IRS to process it.
 If they accept your changes, they will send you a notice that includes the updated information.
 However, if they reject your amended returns, they will send you a letter explaining why.

 Keep in mind that amending your tax return can result in an audit from the IRS.
 So it’s helpful to double-check your work and calculations before sending in your final document or file.